 The Next Day…

-The next morning, me and Neneh woke bright and early and met with our friend Graham, who had arrived in Ostrava in the early hours of the morning and would be teaching English with us.
-We enjoyed breakfast in a local cafe (where everybody was already getting drunk despite it being 9am???), before meeting up with our fellow volunteers for the walking tour that the programme offered as a way of getting us acquainted with the city that we were in.
+The next morning, me and Neneh woke bright and early and met with our friend Graham, who had arrived in Ostrava Czech Republic in the early hours of the morning and would be teaching English with us.
+We enjoyed breakfast in a local café (where everybody was already getting drunk despite it being 9am???), before meeting up with our fellow volunteers for the walking tour that the programme offered as a way of getting us acquainted with the city that we were in.

 Honestly, by this point, I was ready to write Ostrava off entirely, but I figured we may as well attend the tour.
 I mean, we may actually see the city centre now, right?